dleeftink/QuickSet/readme.md

 2. Randomly switch between modes
 3. Use multiple QuickSets with a small integer span
 4. Maintain a `new Map()` for reverse value lookups
+5. Set `freq` to a value higher than 1 for top-k window speed-ups

 ## Caveats